masakifukunishi/algorithm-data-structure-crash-course/queue.md

 #### Cons

 - Fixed size
-- Inefficient insertions
+- Inefficient deletion

-  Unlike Queue, Array has to shift all the elements when inserting an element at the beginning of the array.
+  Unlike Queue, Array has to shift all the elements when deliting an element at the beginning of the array.

 ## Can you come up with when to use Queue?